2009 Bowman Scholars

 - Title: Indirect Selective Laser Sintering (SLS) of Graphite Bi-polar Plates for a Proton Exchange Membrane Fuel Cell (PEMFC)

-- Advisor: Professor Angela L. Moran - Mechanical Engineering Department , Professor Richard E. Link - Mechanical Engineering Department
+- Advisors: Professor Angela L. Moran - Mechanical Engineering Department, Professor Richard E. Link - Mechanical Engineering Department

 Indirect Selective Laser Sintering (SLS) of Graphite Bi-polar Plates for a Proton Exchange Membrane Fuel Cell (PEMFC)